Nayyar Sultana

-Nayyar Sultana (born Tayyaba Bano; 1937 - 27 October 1992), known as Malka-i-Jazbaat (Queen of Sentiments) and Queen of Emotions, was a Pakistani film actress.
+Nayyar Sultana (born Tayyaba Bano; 4 March 1932 - 27 October 1992), known as Malka-i-Jazbaat (Queen of Sentiments) and Queen of Emotions, was a Pakistani film actress.
 She became one of the foremost screen actresses of Lollywood in the 1950s and 1960s.

 Early life

-Nayyar Sultana was born Tayyaba Bano in Aligarh (British India) in 1937 to a Muslim family.
+Nayyar Sultana was born Tayyaba Bano in Aligarh (British India) on 4 March 1932 (as per Pakmag website) to a Muslim family.
 She had her education in Women's College, Aligarh.
-Her family migrated to Karachi, after the independence of Pakistan in 1947.
+Her family migrated to Karachi, after the independence of Pakistan in 1954.

-If she Bron in 1937 and migrated in 1947 then how she attended college at age 10 years?

 Career

-Sultana's parents were related to actress Shamim Bano, wife of famous Pakistani film producer/director Anwar Kamal Pasha, who cast her in his directorial Qatil in 1955 in a supporting role with the screen name Nazli, marking her acting debut.
-Later the same year, she landed the second lead in Humayun Mirza’s Intikhab.
+Sultana's parents were related to actress Shamim Bano, the wife of famous Pakistani film producer and director Anwar Kamal Pasha, who cast her in his directorial Qatil in 1955 in a supporting role with the screen name Nazli, marking her acting debut.
+Later the same year, she landed the second lead in Humayun Mirza's Intikhab.
 Thereafter, she appeared with the screen name of Nayyar Sultana.
 She came into prominence in 1957 with Jaffar Malik's Saat Lakh, where she portrayed a tawaif opposite Santosh Kumar, and earned a Nigar Award for best supporting actress for her performance.
 S. M. Yusuf's Saheli in 1960 proved her greatest success till that point.
-The film celebrated its golden jubilee on the box office and Sultana's portrayal of a loving wife and a selfless friend earned her a Nigar Award for Best Actress.
+The film celebrated its golden jubilee on the box office and Sultana's portrayal of a loving wife and a selfless friend earned her another Nigar Award for Best Actress.
 In 1962, she played a newlywed bride who elopes soon after her marriage in Khawaja Khurshid Anwar's Ghunghat.
-A reviewer from Outlook found her performance as "indifferent but tolerable".
-She played the titular role in S. Suleman's Baaji and earned praise for the portrayal of a young frustrated widow.
-While reviewing Baaji, Herald called her performance the strongest element of the film.
+A reviewer from the Outlook found her performance as "indifferent but tolerable".
+She played the titular role in younger brother-in-law S. Suleman's directed Baaji (1963) opposite husband Darpan and earned praise for the portrayal of a young frustrated widow.
+While reviewing Baaji (1963), Herald called her performance "the strongest element of the film".

 She briefly left the industry after her marriage with Darpan.
-She had a comeback in the late 1960s, but most of her films like Ek Musafir Ek Haseena (1968), Meri Bhabhi (1969), Hamjoli (1970) and Azmat (1973) were not very successful at the box office.
+With her portrayal of a blind country girl in Ek Musafir Ek Haseena, released in 1968, she made a comeback to the films, but it couldn't push her career further as most of her films at that time like Meri Bhabhi (1969), Hamjoli (1970) and Azmat (1973) were not commercially successful at the box office.

 In the 1970s, she moved to performing character roles in S. Suleman's Abhi To Main Jawan Hoon and two films by Hassan Tariq, Mazi Haal Mustaqbil and Seeta Maryam Margaret.
 These were her last critically acclaimed films before she gradually faded away from the screen.
-After the death of her husband Darpan in 1981, Nayyar managed his recruiting agency till her own death.
-She appeared in a few movies in the next decade.
-Nayyar Sultana had worked in over 225 films during her 37-year movie career and received a number of awards.
-She was known for performing tragic roles; as otherwise known as Queen of Emotions.
+After the death of her husband Darpan in 1980, Sultana appeared in a handful of films and managed his recruiting agency till her own death a decade later.
+Sultana had worked in over 225 films during her 37-year film career and received a number of awards.
+She was known for performing tragic roles.